What Is a Skylight?

 To Support Seasonal Light Needs

-When You Want Passive Heating
+When You Want Passive Solar Heating

 How Can You Decide if a Skylight Is Right for You?